rhine59/OnTheEdge/EdgeDeviceLab.md

     }
   }
 ]
 ```
-So we have deployed the `battery` and the `smartcart` services when we initially registered the `device`, but now that we have a new `service` and a new `node` property, we should have 3 services running on the node, and three containers running.
+So we have deployed the `battery` and the `smartcart` services when we initially registered the `device`, but now that we have a new `service` and a new `node` property, we should have `battery` and the `smartscale` running on the node

 Use the `hzn`, `docker` `netstat` and `curl` commands to investigate.